 Season 17: Laine Hardy

-Louisianna native Laine Hardy embarked on a headlining tour following his Idol win, visiting 13 cities across the US.
+Louisiana native Laine Hardy embarked on a headlining tour following his Idol win, visiting 13 cities across the US.
 He released a handful of singles, including “Memorize You” and “Tiny Town,” before his debut album dropped in September 2021.
+Laine released his most recent song, “Back of My Mind,” in January 2025.

 Season 18: Just Sam

 Samantha Diaz, known publicly as Just Sam, had an unusual end to their American Idol journey, having been announced as the winner virtually due to the COVID-19 pandemic.
-Afterward, Just Sam struggled under their record label, Hollywood Records, in a process that was financially draining.
+Afterward, Just Sam struggled under their record label, Hollywood Records, in a financially draining process.

 Over the next couple of years, the artist released a few independent singles, including “Africando” and “Change.”
-By 2023, Just Sam had returned to busking in New York City, saying that it was out of necessity to pay rent and bills.
+By 2023, Just Sam had returned to busking in New York City, saying it was necessary to pay rent and bills.

-However, by the end of 2023, Just Sam signed a new management deal with CrowdMGMT.
+However, by the end of 2023, Just Sam had signed a new management deal with CrowdMGMT.

 Season 19: Chayce Beckham